 BSFS Georgetown University 1997

-Comparative and International Political Economy
+Comparative & International Relations: Political Economy

 Charles R. Hankla is Associate Professor of Political Science at Georgia State University in Atlanta.
 He is also Director of Governance Programs and Senior Research Associate at the university’s International Center for Public Policy (ICePP) and an affiliate of the Asian Studies Center.
 Dr. Hankla earned his Ph.D. in 2005 from Emory University, and he also holds degrees from Georgetown University and the London School of Economics.
 In the spring and summer of 2013, he was a visiting scholar at Sciences Po Lille in France.